Is Surfshark Safe? The 2026 Forensic Security Audit

 Reporting model

-Quarterly transparency reporting is more useful than relying on a warrant canary alone, and Surfshark has said as much itself.
+Quarterly transparency reporting is more useful than relying on a warrant canary alone, because it gives readers clearer numbers and concrete legal-request context.

 One extra trust note

-Separate from technical security, Surfshark also faced auto-renewal complaints in California in 2025.
-That is not the same thing as a breach or a VPN failure, but it does belong in the wider trust picture if you are judging the company as a whole rather than the tunnel alone.
+Separate from technical security, public billing and auto-renewal complaints can still affect how some users judge the brand.
+That is not the same thing as a breach, leak, or VPN tunnel failure, but it belongs in the wider trust picture if you are judging the company as a whole.

 Security Features, Protocols, and Server Design